Josh White: At the Café Society

-The Café Society nightclub, located in New York's Greenwich Village, was the first integrated nightclub in the United States, where blacks and whites could sit, socialize and dance in the same room and enjoy entertainment.
+The Café Society nightclub, located in New York's Greenwich Village, was the first integrated nightclub in the United States.
+Blacks and whites could sit, socialize and dance in the same room and enjoy the entertainment.
 It opened in late 1938 with a three-month engagement of the Fletcher Henderson Orchestra, Billie Holiday and comedian Jack Gilford, immediately making it New York's hottest club.

 One day, John Hammond asked White to meet Barney Josephson, the owner of the club.
 As soon as Josephson heard White and saw the charisma he exuded, he told Hammond that White was going to become the first black male sex symbol in America.
 It was Josephson who decided at that first encounter, on the stage apparel he would have designed for White—which would become a trademark for years to come—a black velvet shirt open to the stomach and silk slacks.
 While starring at the Café Society over the next decade and becoming exposed to audiences, performers and beautiful music from around the world, White expanded his musical interests and repertoire to include various styles which he would subsequently record.
 He had remarkable success in popularizing recordings in diverse musical genres, which ranged from his original repertoire of Negro blues, gospel and protest songs to Broadway show tunes, cabaret, pop, and white American, English and Australian folk songs.

 The Greenwich Village club was so successful that Josephson soon opened a larger Café Society Uptown, at which White also performed, gaining him recognition by the New York Times as the "Darling of Fifth Avenue".
 The Roosevelt family, New York society, international royalty, and Hollywood stars regularly came to see White at the Café Society, and he used his fame and visibility to create, foster and develop relations between blacks and whites, making him a national figure and voice of racial integration in America.

 He was thought to have had numerous romantic liaisons with wealthy society women, singers, and Hollywood actresses, but the rumors were never substantiated.
 The women in question always referred to White as their close friend, and Lena Horne and Eartha Kitt also referred to him as a mentor.

 The Café Society made White a star and put him in a unique position as an African American.
 However, because of the club's unique social status of mixing the races, it also became a haven for New York's social progressives, whose politics leaned to the left.
 As it played a vital role in White's ascendancy to stardom, it would also one day play a crucial role in his fall from grace.